 By virtue of its broad interdisciplinary nature, the study of decision making covers work found in a variety of more traditional disciplines including psychology, cognitive science, economics, philosophy, computer science, and neuroscience.
 Professor Steven Sloman is the concentration advisor.
-Upon declaring, concentrators are also encouraged to speak with the appropriate area specialist from among those listed on the Behavioral Decision Sciences webpage.
+(David Yokum will be acting concentration advisor from January 2020 to December 2020).
+Upon declaring, concentrators are also encouraged to speak with the appropriate area specialist from among those listed here.

 Behavioral Decision Sciences